Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Extension to 2 -Layer scalar output ReLU Neural Networks

-\eqref{eq:threshold_bit_budget_NN} gives us an upper bound on the minimum number of bits required to achieve a given error $\epsilon$.
-It is worthwhile to note that we can make this tighter by getting rid of the $\log_2\log_2md$ term if we use \textbf{DQ} with random orthonormal frame.
+Inequality \eqref{eq:threshold_bit_budget_NN} gives us an upper bound on the minimum number of bits required to achieve a given error $\epsilon$.
+A similar upper bound could be obtained for na\"ive quantization by noting that the worst-case na\"ive quantizer error is upper bounded by